DSU- Dayananda Sagar University B.Des 2025

 Writing concept | 10 minutes |

 A model that is visually pleasing and is arranged appropriately captures one’s attention.
+Students can refer to the NIFT Situation Test Previous Year Question Paper with Solutions for a better understanding of the exam.
 Candidates must ensure to:

 Use a Homogeneous Theme: Avoid putting too many colors which might make the model look cluttered.